hack-dance/island-ai/public-packages/schemaStream/README.md

 - Zod 3: `zod@^3.25.0`

 Zod 3.25 is the minimum supported v3 release because it provides the permanent `zod/v3` and `zod/v4/core` compatibility subpaths used by library tooling. `schema-stream` traverses Zod 4 through the documented Core definition contract and keeps its Zod 3 adapter isolated for compatibility.

+SDK adapters are structural and add no runtime dependency or peer requirement.
+Release fixtures compile against `@openai/agents@0.13.1` and the latest stable AI SDK 6 release, `ai@6.0.222`, in a clean packed consumer.

 Schema-derived stubs cover objects, arrays, records, strings, numbers, booleans, enums, defaults, prefaults, optionals, nullables, readonly/catch wrappers, lazy schemas, and transform/pipe inputs.
 Ambiguous or non-JSON schema nodes such as unions, intersections, maps, sets, dates, and custom schemas start as `null`; streamed JSON still replaces those placeholders normally.
 Completion callbacks report completed scalar leaf paths, including array indexes, and emit one final callback with an empty `activePath` when the input closes.